 Local community groups formed Surrey’s Natural Areas Partnership (SNAP) in 2001 to promote the stewardship of Surrey’s natural areas.
 Originally a team of 4 students doing habitat restoration, SNAP now employs over 10 post secondary students doing habitat restoration and environmental education.
 These students work with the community to reach their goals of restoring, enhancing and protecting Surrey’s natural areas and parks and to increasing awareness and stewardship of these areas.

 Habitat Restoration Team

 You can help by getting involved!

-Contact us at 604-501-5158 to find out when SNAP will be in your neighbourhood.
+Contact us at 604-501-5158 to find out when SNAP will be in your neighbourhood or visit our website.